Domain Name System Operations (dnsop) Internet Drafts

 Working Group: Domain Name System Operations (dnsop)

 Many application services on the Internet need to verify ownership or control of a domain in the Domain Name System (DNS).
 The general term for this process is "Domain Control Validation", and can be done using a variety of methods such as email, HTTP/HTTPS, or the DNS itself.
-This document focuses only on DNS-based methods, which typically involve the application service provider requesting a DNS record with a specific format and content to be visible in the requester's domain.
+This document focuses only on DNS-based methods, which typically involve the Application Service Provider requesting a DNS record with a specific format and content to be visible in the domain to be verified.
 There is wide variation in the details of these methods today.
-This document proposes some best practices to avoid known problems.
+This document provides some best practices to avoid known problems.

 Structured Error Data for Filtered DNS